Chehalis, Washington: Newspapers

-The earliest recorded newspaper published in Chehalis was in 1883, the Lewis County Nugget, with the Lewis County Bee forming a year later.
-Between 1887 and 1888, both publications dropped the county title and became the Chehalis Bee and the Chehalis Nugget.
-The city was also home to The People's Advocate beginning in 1892, providing three competing papers in Chehalis until the Bee and Nugget merged in 1898 to become The Chehalis Bee-Nugget.
-The Advocate became the Lewis County Advocate in 1903.
-The Bee-Nugget survived until 1938 when it joined with the Lewis County Advocate to become The Chehalis Advocate.
-With the exception of "The Scoop", a brief upstart of a daily publication in the 1950s, the merger left Chehalis with one surviving news publication produced in the city.
-The Chehalis Advocate, due to a loss of ad revenue and rising costs, folded in 1963.
-A weekly newspaper known as The Weekly News, and then as the Chehalis Times, was begun in 1979 but folded two years later.
+The earliest recorded newspaper published in Chehalis was The Lewis County Nugget in 1883.
+The following year, The Lewis County Bee was first ciruclated.
+Between 1887 and 1888, both publications dropped the county title and became The Chehalis Bee and The Chehalis Nugget.
+The city was also home to a third publication, The People's Advocate, beginning in 1892.
+The Bee and Nugget merged in 1898 to become The Chehalis Bee-Nugget.

+The Advocate became The Lewis County Advocate in 1902.
+The Bee-Nugget merged with Advocate to become The Chehalis Advocate in 1938.
+The merger left Chehalis with one surviving news publication produced in the city.
+The Chehalis Advocate, due to a loss of ad revenue and rising costs, folded in 1962.
+A weekly newspaper known as The Weekly News, and then as The Chehalis Times, was begun in 1979 but folded two years later.
 Since then, Chehalis has been without a city-produced newspaper and local news reports for the residents of Chehalis are provided by The Chronicle, a weekly newspaper published in Centralia.

-A ghost sign for the Chehalis Bee-Nugget was found in 2009, and subsequently preserved, during a renovation of Chehalis's historic St. Helens Theater.
+A ghost sign for The Chehalis Bee-Nugget was found in 2009, and subsequently preserved, during a renovation of Chehalis's historic St. Helens Theater.